Herb Robert | A Small Flower Rooted in European Monasteries

 Soil

-Needs well-drained soil.
-Use potting soil mixed with leaf mold or pumice.
-For outdoor planting, loosen the soil well before planting.
+Well-drained soil is best.
+A mixture with akadama or leaf mold works well.
+For outdoor planting, loosen the soil before planting.

 Fertilizer